 I’ve always been a fan of my bank account’s “Round-up” program where it rounds up my purchases to the nearest dollar and deposits the change into a savings account.

 So when my friend told me about this “cool new app” called Acorns that rounds up your purchase and uses them for investing, I was intrigued.
+This was a while ago… Acorns isn’t so “new” these days.

 I downloaded Acorns the next day and have been talking about it ever since.